About the Arcam AV860

 - plays high-resolution digital music files via USB storage device or a networked computer

 - supports high-resolution playback (PCM files up to 24-bit/192kHz resolution)

 - two-room/two-source output

-- Zone 2 HDMI output for watching video content from different sources in two rooms simultaneously
+- Zone 2 HDMI output for watching video content from HDMI inputs 1-7 in another room

 - HDCP 2.2 technology ensures compatibility with 4K Ultra HD sources and TVs (6 in, 3 out)

-- HDR-compatible for extended picture contrast and brightness with compatible 4K Ultra HD sources and TVs
+- HDR-compatible for extended picture contrast and brightness with compatible 4K sources and TVs

 - 11.1-channel balanced XLR outputs, including for a single powered subwoofer

 - 11.2-channel unbalanced RCA outputs, including for 2 powered subs

 - digital audio inputs: 2 Toslink optical and 4 coaxial